JonathanCamberos/Secure-UDP-SocketLevel-Banking-Application/README.md

 The result should be the Client talks to the Server, they exchange a secret key via diffie-hellmen, <br />
 and the client sends an ecrypted message using AES and HMAC and the server Decrypts the message and verifies the HMAC <br />

+To Test the MongoDB Python functions / UI, run 1. in a terminal <br />

+  1. 'python3 mongo.py'